 Rate of checkout abandonment = number of sales (finished orders) / number of visitors in the checkout (*100 percent)

 If you have multiple steps in your checkout process, you can calculate a micro conversion rate for each step.
-So you can find out where your visitors interrupt the checkout.
+So you can find out where in the checkout process your visitors are cancelling their order.

 Sales Conversion Rate calculation example: